tweag/python-monorepo-example/content/blog/2023-01-26-linear-constraints-freeze.md

 This is why the
 function is called _unsafe_.
-It would be quite possible to make a safe `freeze` function: simply make a copy the array.
+It would be quite possible to make a safe `freeze` function: simply make a copy of the array.
 Now there doesn't exist an `MArray` pointer to the `Array` and we are safe, but the cost is that freezing is no longer constant time.
 This is a cost we are typically not willing to pay.